bellingcat/tiktok-hashtag-analysis/README.md

 The `data` folder contains all the downloaded data as shown in the tree diagram above.
-- (Depricated: logging info is now found in logfile.py in the project folder.)
-The `log` folder contains the `log.json` file, which records the total number of downloaded posts and videos for the hashtags against the timestamp of when the script was run.
 - The `ids` folder contains two files `post_ids.json` and `video_ids.json` that record the ids of the downloaded posts and videos for each hashtag.
 - Each hashtag has a folder with two subfolders `posts` and `videos` that store posts and videos respectively.
 The posts are stored in the `data.json` file in the `posts` folder, and videos are stored as the `.mp4` files in the `videos` folder.